awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 The following requirements apply for creating and using machine learning resources:
 + You must be using AWS IoT Greengrass Core v1\.6 or later\.
-+ Lambda functions can perform `read` or `read and write` operations on the resource\.
++ User\-defined Lambda functions can perform `read` or `read and write` operations on the resource\.
 Permissions for other operations are not available\.
-+ Lambda functions configured with access to ML model resources cannot be running in non\-containerized mode\.
+The containerization mode of affiliated Lambda functions determines how you set access permissions\.
+For more information, see [Access Machine Learning Resources from Lambda Functions](access-ml-resources.md)\.
 + You must provide the full path of the resource on the operating system of the core device\.
 + A resource name or ID has a maximum length of 128 characters and must use the pattern `[a-zA-Z0-9:_-]+`\.